Published since September 2010 | Updated November 22, 2025

 IRS News Source: IRS Newswire IR-201302

-The IRS released the maximum value of company owned vehicles first made available for employee use in 2017.
-These values are used when calculating the taxable fringe benefits due to personal use of the employer provided vehicle.
+The IRS released the maximum values for employer-provided vehicles first made available for employee use in 2025.
+These values are used when calculating the taxable fringe benefit for personal use of company vehicles.

 Maximum |